 Creating the world you see on stage is all down to the magic and talent of artists like Lu Herbert.

-Set designer Lu, who is in her third year of the Production Arts and Design degree, specialises in devising stunning sets that are hallmarks of RCS productions.
+Set designer Lu, who is in her third year of the Production Arts and Design undergraduate programme, specialises in devising stunning sets that are hallmarks of RCS productions.
 Our Production students are working hard to continue their learning online and, when possible, on campus under strict Covid protocols.

 Not only is Lu designing for forthcoming shows including the musical The Pyjama Game, she is also associate designer for British Youth Music Theatre’s Why the Whales Came, which is staged later this year.